lecroc/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-This final block will calculate and displsy the mean and median steps by day
+Now, I will calculate and displsy the mean and median steps by day